-\end{corollary} Any function $f$ that is subadditive and coordinate-wise convex on a domain that includes $0$ and is such that $f(0)=0$, is weakly homogeneous over $[0,1]$ with tolerance $\eta = 1$.
-Any function $f$ that is coordinate-wise concave on a domain that includes $0$ and is such that $f(0)\geq 0$ is weakly homogeneous over $[0,1]$ with tolerance $\eta = 1$.
+Finally, we note the following useful facts.
+First, any function $f$ that is subadditive and coordinate-wise convex on a domain containing $0$, with $f(0)=0$, is weakly homogeneous over $[0,1]$ with tolerance $\eta = 1$.
+Second, any function $f$ that is coordinate-wise concave on a domain containing $0$, with $f(0)\geq 0$, is also weakly homogeneous over $[0,1]$ with tolerance $\eta = 1$.

-\subsubsection{Univariate transformations}
+\subsubsection{Univariate Transformations}

-For any given function $f$, we may establish approximation guarantees by validating conditions of the theorems in previous sections for a function $f^*$ such that $f^*(x_1, \ldots, x_n) = f(\phi_1(x_1), \ldots, \phi_n(x_n))$ for some continuous and strictly increasing functions $\phi_1, \ldots, \phi_n$.
-The univariate transformations $\phi_1, \ldots, \phi_n$ correspond to a change of variables that only affects the input distributions.
-Using univariate transformations can be useful in some cases.
-We illustrate this by two examples.